-Since 1999, the Race to Erase MS has raised $23,519,888 in contributions.
-We have funded MS research grants and programs totaling $18,510,805.
-Our core focus is to assist in the treatment and ultimate cure of MS. 72% of all foundation spending since 1999 has been on program activities, funding cutting edge research through our Center Without Walls, which is greater than the 65% recommended by the Better Business Bureau Wise Giving Alliance.
+Since 1994, the Race to Erase MS has raised $55,222,578 in contributions.
+Since 1999, only 11% of contributions raised have been spent on fundraising which equals a fundraising efficiency of 11% as the foundation only spends 11 cents for every $1 in contributions raised.
+The Better Business Bureau Wise Giving Alliance recommends a charity spend no more than 35% of contributions on fundraising.
+Since 1999, the foundation has funded MS research grants and programs totaling $33,046,585.
+Our core focus is to assist in the treatment and ultimate cure of MS. 72% percent of all Race to Erase MS spending since 1999 has been on program activities, funding cutting-edge research through our Center Without Walls program, which is greater than the 65% recommended by the Better Business Bureau Wise Giving Alliance.

 We are proud of the tremendous strides that have been made in our Race to Erase MS and the advances that have been made towards finding a cure.